jonathanlin0/Linkvertise-Bypass-Bot/README.md

 ## How It Works

 In order to explain how the bot works we will use the link `https://linkvertise.com/123123/randomusername?o=sharing` to demo.
-The link is the cleaned up to get rid of the original linkvertise.com/ and ?o=sharing part: essentially just the middle part remains.
+The link is the cleaned up to get rid of the original linkvertise.com/ and ?o=sharing part: essentially just the middle part remains: `123123/randomusername`

-The bot then sends a request to ` https://publisher.linkvertise.com/api/v1/redirect/link/static/insert/linkvertise/path/here` , replacing "insert/linkvertise/part/here" with the middle cleaned up part that we got from the previous step.
+The bot then sends a request to ` https://publisher.linkvertise.com/api/v1/redirect/link/static/insert/linkvertise/path/here` , replacing "insert/linkvertise/part/here" with the middle cleaned up part that we got from the previous step, resulting in `https://publisher.linkvertise.com/api/v1/redirect/link/static/123123/randomusername`.

 The link id can be found from the previous request with the "id" attribute returned from the link.
 Then create a json file with the same setup as `{"timestamp":1606260928, "random":"6548307", "link_id":31283553}`